jimmidyson/k8s-proxy/Godeps/_workspace/src/github.com/emicklei/go-restful/README.md

 - GET = Retrieve a representation of a resource
 - POST = Create if you are sending content to the server to create a subordinate of the specified resource collection, using some server-side algorithm.
-- PUT = Create if you are sending the full content of the specified resource (URI).
+- PUT = Create iff you are sending the full content of the specified resource (URI).
-- PUT = Update if you are updating the full content of the specified resource.
+- PUT = Update iff you are updating the full content of the specified resource.
 - DELETE = Delete if you are requesting the server to delete the resource
 - PATCH = Update partial content of a resource
 - OPTIONS = Get information about the communication options for the request URI